Jack Pardee: Playing career

 As a teenager, Pardee moved to Christoval, Texas, where he excelled as a member of the six-man football team.
 He was an All-America fullback at Texas A&M University and a two-time All-Pro with the Los Angeles Rams (1963) and the Washington Redskins (1971).
 He was one of the few six-man players to ever make it to the NFL, and his knowledge of that wide-open game served him well as a coach.

 Pardee was one of the famed Junction Boys, the 1954 Texas A&M preseason camp held in Junction, Texas, by football coach Paul "Bear" Bryant.
 He was part of the 35 left from the roughly 100 players who went to Junction.
 After completing college at Texas A&M, Pardee was selected with the first pick of the second round (14th overall) in the 1957 NFL draft by the Los Angeles Rams as a linebacker.
-Pardee played for the Rams from 1957 to 1970, sitting out the 1965 season to treat a malignant melanoma in his left arm.
+Pardee played for the Rams from 1957 to 1970, sitting out the 1965 season to treat a melanoma in his left arm.
 Pardee was alerted to his own cancer after reading about Houston Astros pitcher Jim Umbricht, who died from an aggressive form of skin cancer.

 Pardee was traded from the Rams to the Redskins in a multiplayer deal during the first round of the 1971 NFL draft on January 28, 1971.

 He ended his playing career after two seasons with the Redskins at the end of the 1972 NFL season.